thursby/waynethursby.com/pages/home.md

   - nav
 ---
 ## You are on a website.
 You have been warned.
-Now that we have that out of the way, I must warn you that this particular website may entertain, inform, delight, or annoy you.
-It's really not possible to know which at this point, and so I find it only fair to warn you that one or more of these these things may occur.
+Now that we have that out of the way, I must also warn you that this particular website may entertain, inform, delight, or annoy you.
+It's really not possible to know which at this point, and so I find it only fair let you know one or more of these these things may occur.

-At this point you should know:
+At this point it may be clear that:

 * I don't really know what I'm doing here
 * Neither do you